NeoKokuxz/Java-Web-Development-SpringBoot/Basics/Lesson2-Web-Dev.md

 - Testing

 # Java Servlet
 - Servlets are the interface between an application and the java application server it  runs on.
-- Each servlet in an pplication represents a configurable endpoint for client connections.
+- Each servlet in an application represents a configurable endpoint for client connections.
+- Application Servers receive HTTP requests, parse the information, and decide which Servlet should receive a request object.

 ## Servlet Essentials
 - must have service() method which encapsulates the servlet's client-handling logic
+ - service() method invokes on an instantiated servlet to handle:
+  - ServletRequest and ServletResponse for incoming request.
 - may have init() and/or destory() method, which server calls after creating the servlet or before removing it, respectively.
 - web.xml is the configuration file for application server, which maps specific request path to specific servlets.